Lukeisun/HoloBot/README.md

 # HoloBot!
-*This is my first outside of class project that I've done, so please be gentle if you're looking at the repo.*
+***This is my first outside of class project that I've done, so please be gentle if you're looking at the repo.***

 ## Description
-HoloBot is a discord bot that scrapes the HTML of HoloLive members youtube channel, which then ascertains if that user is on.
+HoloBot is a discord bot that scrapes the HTML of HoloLive members youtube channel, which then ascertains if that user is live.
 Then sends a message into a respective discord channel.

 I hope that anybody who has an interest in HoloLive and runs a